Macedonian Australians: Western Australia

 Wanneroo is one of the original Macedonian settlements in Australia.
 It was also the first "Macedonian village" in Australia.
 Approximately 25 kilometres from Perth it was an attractive location for many early Macedonian migrants.
 Many of these were Aegean Macedonians from the Florina and Kastoria regions.
 The first Macedonian to come to Wanneroo was Stojan Angelcoff who immigrated to Australia in 1923.
 He later brought out his wife and many other relatives.
 Many of the early migrants made a living through Market Gardening and scrub clearing.
 Soon families and wives were brought out to the settlement and it was referred to as the "Macedonian Village".
 It would be these wives and families who would later go on to found the social and cultural organisations found in the area.
-By 1930 there were some 150 Macedonians in Waneroo which was steadily increasing.
-Another settlement was founded at Upper Waneroo.
+By 1930 there were some 150 Macedonians in Wanneroo which was steadily increasing.
+Another settlement was founded at Upper Wanneroo.
 The area was well suited to growing vegetables in the summer.

 By World War Two the Macedonian community of Perth was primarily centred on Wanneroo.
 It was here that the "Edinstvo" group conducted many of its early functions and picnics.
-As the Perth metropolitan area was expanded Waneroo was gradually absorbed as a suburb of Perth.
+As the Perth metropolitan area was expanded Wanneroo was gradually absorbed as a suburb of Perth.
 The lack of immigrants in the 1960s and 1970s led to the ageing of the community.
-Although many others came to the Waneroo area in the 1980s and 1990s.
+Although many others came to the Wanneroo area in the 1980s and 1990s.
 Some of the early areas of Macedonian settlement are still dominated by Market-gardening and second and third generation Macedonians.
 Today it is estimated that the original Macedonian community of Wanneroo numbers over 400 persons.